flenniken/collections/docs/notification.md

 Frontend tasks:

 * Create VAPID key
-* Add UI for notification permission and subscription registration.
+* Enable notifications and register push subscription.
 * Update the service worker to process Web Push notifications.
 * Clear the badge when the application starts.